A Basic Collaboration Workflow on Gist

 giovanni$ git merge gmarenda/master

-In the local repo now there are
+In the local repo, there are now:

-- my changes from some time ago
+- My changes from some time ago

 - Giorgia’s new commit

-has been merged from her master
+Giorgia’s commit has been merged from her master

 remote based on her fork of the original gist.